+The ICCB, through the SCN, hosted 20 statewide projects/events to enhance ESL instructional delivery and outcomes.
 Work has been continued in updating and expanding the states ESL Content Standards with relevant Illinois Adult Education Standards at each ESL NRS levels.
-SCN staff attended National TESOL conference session on OCTAE/AIR’s development of CCR-ELP (English Language Proficiency) Standards due to be published in September 2016.
-In anticipation of the publication of the CCR-ELP, preliminary work was completed to ensure that the states ESL Content Standards are aligned with the Illinois ABE/ASE Standards.
+SCN staff attended National TESOL conference session on OCTAE/AIR’s (American Institute for Research) development of CCR-ELP (English Language Proficiency) Standards due to be published in September 2016.
+In anticipation of the release of the CCR-ELP, preliminary work was completed to ensure that the states ESL Content Standards are aligned with the Illinois ABE/ASE Standards.
 This project will carry over into FY17 activities.
-PD was also developed to ensure that numeracy is being addressed in ESL instruction.
+Training was also developed to ensure that numeracy is being addressed in ESL instruction.
 SCN staff participated in technical assistance workshops at COABE national conference, LINCS online resources, and a targeted online course “Mathematizing ESOL” sponsored by World Education.
 Information obtained from this event was used to create PD for FY17.
-ICCB formed an advisory council consisting of ESL administrators and instructors, and SCN staff, to develop a framework for a formalized instructor professional development pathway to increase instructional effectives in ESL.
-The goal of this process is to create cohorts of ESL standards proficient instructors, and content specialist to enhance curriculum and instruction, and Master teachers to provide mentorship and coaching within instructional teams.
+ICCB formed an advisory council consisting of ESL administrators and instructors, and SCN staff, who met four times through FY16 and worked virtually to develop a framework for a formalized instructor professional development pathway to increase instructional effectiveness in ESL.
+The goal of this process is to create cohorts of ESL standards proficient instructors, and content specialist to enhance curriculum and instruction, and to create Master teachers to provide mentorship and coaching within instructional teams.
 Work to finalize this initiative will be carried over to FY 17.
-The SCN reviewed the proposed WIOA regulations and OCTAE guidance and created face to face, hybrid, and online professional development modules to support and enhance workforce preparation/career awareness; career pathways/ vocational/IET; postsecondary transitions within ESL instruction.
+The SCN held eight regional face-to- face trainings: Teaching ABE/HSE Math to English Language Learner, Managing Instruction in Multilevel ESL Classes, Using Technology to Support Instruction and Using Text Structures and Graphic Organizers to Understand Expository Teaching as well as developed 12 online courses in the following areas: Preparing Students for the World of Work with a Mock Job Fair Cultural Competence in ELA and ABE/HSE Classrooms, ESL Assessments to insure high quality ESL instruction.
+The SCN reviewed the proposed WIOA regulations with ICCB staff and is developing face to face, hybrid, and online professional development modules to support and enhance workforce preparation/career awareness; career pathways/ vocational/IET; postsecondary transitions within ESL instruction.
 The final WIOA regulations will be examined to ensure that professional development in this area meets the rigor and demand as outlined in the Unified Plan.
 Total Events Held: 20 Total Participants: 339

 Integrated English Literacy Civics Education (IELC)